sproof/docs/docs/first/integrate-sproof.rst

 3. Integrate the client API
 ===============================

-You can now access the sproof API through the client API that has been set up in the previous step.
+You can now access the sproof API through the docker client that has been set up in the previous step.
 Examples and instructions on how to use the client API are provided in the docker API documentation (:doc:`../docker/docker-api`).
-You need your access code from the previous steps for some of the API calls.
+You need your access code from the previous steps for most of the API calls.

 ..
 Hint:: Depending on your use case, it may be sufficient to only use the `verify` API call, which is one POST request.
 Fully ready-to-use examples are provided in multiple common programming languages.